Guides

 - Master + per-strategy bot togglesThe bot toggle in /app/settings has one aggregate master switch and two per-strategy switches (v6.4 + v7).
 The master is derived from the children โ turning it off turns both children off.

-- Where the bot actually trades fromThe bot trades on YOUR dYdX subaccount 0, signed by a permissioned key registered against YOUR wallet.
-Botely never holds your funds โ they stay in your subaccount the whole time.
+- Where the bot actually trades fromThe bot trades on YOUR main Hyperliquid account, signed by a agent wallet registered against YOUR wallet.
+Botely never holds your funds โ they stay in your account the whole time.

 Wallet onboarding

-- Import or create a wallet in KeplrEither import an existing 12/24-word recovery phrase, or generate a new wallet inside Keplr.
-Both produce a dydx1โฆ address that Botely can target.
+- Import or create a wallet in MetaMaskEither import an existing 12/24-word recovery phrase, or generate a fresh wallet inside MetaMask.
+Both produce a 0x...
+EVM address Botely can target on Hyperliquid.

 Strategies